 - Super deliciousness of course!

 To make these chicken nuggets all grown-up, I went with an crunchy toasted coconut and almond crust.
 Tip: If you’re on a paleo or gluten free diet, these nuggets are a great option!
 And if the a grown-up crust isn’t enough, I made a roasted red pepper dip to dunk these little nuggets in.
-When we were in college there was a crepe place Tim and I used to go to that served their savory crepes with roasted red pepper dip.
+When I was in college there was a crepe place I used to go to that served their savory crepes with roasted red pepper dip.
 I’ve never been able to find anything like it since.
 This roasted red pepper dip will definitely give your ketchup a run for it’s money.

 Ditch the ketchup!